Inventory Turnover

 Measure your e-commerce metrics automatically

-Profit, LTV, cohorts, RFM and 50+ metrics calculated automatically for PrestaShop, WooCommerce and Shopify.
+RFM segmentation, LTV, cohorts, audiences and 50+ metrics calculated automatically for PrestaShop, WooCommerce and Shopify.

 14-day free trial.